nathaneltitane/dextop/README.md

   - ~/.bash_logout       → ~/.local/bin/bash-logout
   - ~/.bash_profile      → ~/.local/bin/bash-profile

+### Customization:

+**All of the above files can be changed or customized and serve as a good base to start if there are no configurations or preferences already set.**

+**All scripts and utilities can be edited or modified to benefit from a more customized experience and the Dextop project releases itself for any responibility regarding hardware failure or loss of data when doing so!**
+**Any modification of the Dextop setup routine, scripts or utilities implies the user is fully aware of potential hardware failure or breakage and/or loss of data, including the consequences of doing so:**
+**Any bug report that stems from such action will not be acknowledged and will be closed immediately!**

 ### Before proceeding:

 It is highly recommended to install Dextop on a fresh Termux instance or profile to benefit from a clean slate and a snappy experience, although you can always attempt deploying it on an already existing setup.